Technical reviewers expressions of interest

 • Trust Administration reserves the right to request amendments to reviewer reports that are not completed to a reasonable level of quality, lack sufficient detail or are incomplete.

-The rate of remuneration for reviews ranges between $90 to $100/hr (excluding GST) depending on demonstrated level of experience in reviewing grant reports.
+The rate of payment for reviews ranges between $90 to $100/hr (excluding GST) depending on demonstrated level of experience in reviewing grant reports.

 Depending on the project's complexity, grant program and whether the review to be undertaken is either a progress or final report, reviews generally take between 2 to 5 hours to complete.